Soldier on the Omnifinity Omnideck motion platform, wearing a VR HMD. The soldier is immersed in the VRSG scene displayed in the headset.

 - Valve Index virtual reality system.

-- Varjo VR-2, and Varjo VR-2 Pro virtual reality systems, and Varjo XR-1 mixed-reality headset.
+- Varjo VR-2 and Varjo VR-2 Pro virtual reality systems, and Varjo XR-1 and XR-3 mixed-reality systems.

 - Windows Mixed Reality VR headsets.